The inspired Platypus Electric Underwater Exploration Craft

 In addition to an array of catamarans and trimarans for a diversity of purposes, Perspective has also produced an impressive and forever growing array of inspired new watercraft concepts, most notably the AHD Boards FS-1 hydrofoil windsurfer (video here).

+Hence, although the Platypus has not yet been built, having been penned by Roulin and the Perspective team, it is a fully fleshed out computer-modeled vision backed by a lot of experience and expertise – and the concept is inspired, as it offers many unique advantages over any other underwater platform currently available.
 The Platypus' most logical application is in tourism and eco-tourism as it's simple to control, offers a stable platform and plenty of range, is silent and will not pollute the pristine marine environments it is designed to explore.
 It is also the product of several previously used technologies, and can hence be expected to be ultra-reliable.

 The Platypus is powered by two electric motors, one in each pontoon, the combination of which provides the Platypus with its steering.
 Electrical energy is stored in lithium polymer batteries giving the Platypus an operating duration of up to eight hours – just as with electric cars, the range is dependent on how gently one uses the power.